schinns/kinderampel/README.md

 6. Once you've identified the correct ipaddress you should be able to run `ssh ${ipaddress}`
 7. After compiling your firmware, you can run `upload.sh ${ipaddress}` to deploy updates over the air

-Note: If you are configuring correct SSID and password to a WiFinetwork, but your device is failing to connect to it it may due to the type of WiFi network.
+Note: If you are configuring correct SSID and password to a WiFi network, but your device is failing to connect to it it may due to the type of WiFi network.
 It may be that the wifi network may be 5GHz and your device is only compatible with 2.4GHz.

 ## Hardware Used
 - [Raspberry Pi Zero WH](https://www.adafruit.com/product/3708)